 Instructions

-- In the bowl of a stand mixer with the paddle attachment or a large mixing bowl, combine butter and sugars.
+- In the bowl of a stand mixer with the paddle attachment or a large mixing bowl with a handheld mixer, combine the butter and sugars.
 Beat on medium-low speed until very light and fluffy, about 5 minutes.

-- Add egg and vanilla.
+- Add the egg and vanilla.
 Beat until well combined, scraping down the sides of the bowl.

 - With the mixer on low, gradually add the flour mixture.
 Beat just until combined.
 Stir in the chocolate chips.